Zaimea/groups-docs/plugins.md

     Status: active/inactive
     Role: required

-As above, the members will appear in the list of members and can be changed later.
+As above, the members will appear in the list of members and can be modified later.

 <a name="plugin-locking"></a>
 #### `Locking`

 The `Locking` plugin allows to lock records from modifications as per configurable schedule.
-We uses cron format specification to schedule its notifications and calculate record locking.
+We uses cron format specification to calculate record locking.
 You can read more about it HERE.
 Essentially, it is 5 text fields separated by spaces.
 The fields hold possible values for minute, hour, day of month, month, and day of week.
 Here are some examples:

     0 * * * * - hourly on top of the hour